breeliu2/deep-learning-challenge/README.md

 Input Features:
 The number of input features is determined using len(X_train_scaled[0]).
-The model is designed to accept this number of features as input.

 Sequential Model:
 The code initializes a sequential model using tf.keras.models.Sequential().
-A sequential model is a linear stack of layers, where each layer follows the previous one in a sequence.

 Adding Hidden Layers:
 The first hidden layer is added to the model using nn.add().